Tyrrrz/Tyrrrz.me/data/blog/wpf-listbox-selecteditems-twoway-binding/Post.md

 When the change is triggered by the view, we call the `OnListBoxSelectionChanged(â€¦)` method.
 To update the selected items on the view model, we copy the items from `ListBox.SelectedItems` to our own `SelectedItems` collection.

 Note, however, that this behavior is generic because we expect to work with a collection like `IReadOnlyList<T>` on the view model side.
-WPF doesn't support generic behaviors so we have to subtype this class for each specific data type:
+WPF doesn't support generic behaviors, so we have to subtype this class for each specific data type:

 ```csharp
 public class MyObjectListBoxSelectionBehavior : ListBoxSelectionBehavior<MyObject>